Jocelyn Blore

 In addition to the core chemistry coursework, the program includes forensic courses in the fundamentals of photography for forensic science; introduction to forensic science; forensic documentation and laboratory techniques; applications of forensic sciences; and principles of forensic investigation.

-The program includes courses such as theories of crime; analysis of crime and justice data; criminal justice theory; criminal justice research; criminal justice policy; and advanced topics in research methods.
+The program includes courses such as theories of crime, analysis of crime and justice data, criminal justice theory, criminal justice research, criminal justice policy, and advanced regression in criminology and criminal justice.

 Portland State University also offers a bachelor’s degree in Criminology and Criminal Justice in both an on-campus and an online format (profiled in the online section below) format.

-Clackamas Community College offers an associate of applied science degree in criminal justice, providing students with the skills and knowledge needed for work in the criminal justice field.
+Clackamas Community College offers an associate of applied science degree in criminal justice, which provides students with the skills and knowledge needed for work in the field.
 Ideal for students interested in the legal system, crime prevention, and law enforcement, this AAS degree program emphasizes topics such as criminal investigation, community policing, criminological theory, and routine patrol.

-This 90- to 92-credit program includes courses such as criminology; juvenile delinquency; introduction to law enforcement; introduction to courts; criminal law; introduction to corrections; crisis intervention; criminal investigation; criminal justice ethics; and procedural law, among others.
+This 93- to 94-credit program includes courses such as criminology, juvenile delinquency, introduction to law enforcement, introduction to courts, criminal law, introduction to corrections, crisis intervention, criminal investigation, criminal justice ethics, and procedural law.

 For more information on forensics degrees and specializations, please visit the forensic programs page.